 I'm still feeling great.
 I think I've had two small relapses, each lasting a day.
 My work level is as high as ever, and sometimes higher.
 The real reason I'm updating right now is that some people have expressed interest in what I've learned, and what my proposed solutions are.
 So, I finally sat down, collected my notes from various sources, and wrote up a fairly comprehensive first draft.
 On a side-note, I wrote this huge page in one sitting, using my hands. *gasp*

 Update (May 15, 2014)

+Here's a graph that shows how my progress has continued.
 The way I aggregated the statistics into months is a little bit different from the way I did above, so some data points might look slightly different.

 Update (Feb 18, 2015)